ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/03-traversing.md

 Postorder traversal
 :   Visit each node only *after* we visit its children (and their subtrees).
-    This is useful when we want to delete a tree to free storage space.
+    This is useful when we want to delete a tree to free storage space (with manual memory management).
     Before we can delete the current node, we should delete all its children (and its children's children and so on).

 Inorder traversal